jpmedley/example-api-overview/contactsmanager.md

 }
 ```

-The `ContactProperties` array from the resolved promise.
+The `ContactInfo` array from the resolved promise.

 ```json
 [{